ddablib/ddablib.github.io/DropFiles/5/API/TPJCtrlDropFiles.md

 Use _TPJCtrlDropFiles_ when you want to take different actions depending on which control files are dropped on - you can use a different _TPJCtrlDropFiles_ component for each control that can receive file drops.

+> ⚠️ **Known Issue**
+>
+> With some later versions of Delphi _TPJCtrlDropFiles_ does not always work correctly when the control it is associated with is a _TComboBox_ or related control.
+In some circumstances combo boxes will not permit files to be dropped on them.
+For further information see the _[ManagedControl](./TPJCtrlDropFiles-ManagedControl.md)_ property help topic.
+>
+> On which version of Delphi the issue first reared its head is not known.
+What is known is that Delphi XE works as expected but Delphi 12 does not: the problem must have first occured sometime between the two.

 ## Methods

 _TPJCtrlDropFiles_ defines no new methods.